 "In some people, weight gain causes increased crowding in the throat, causing tissues to take up more space and hang lower and vibrate more readily," explains Tadros.
 The back of the tongue also has the ability to get "fatter," causing an obstructed airway.
 She explains that as you gain weight, the back of the tongue actually accumulates fat within the muscle and gets larger, worsening snoring.
 Excess fat in the throat also causes the muscles to collapse, which brings on those loud vibrations.
 To prevent this from happening, eat lean, healthy meals and exercise frequently to shed excess weight.

 "The position of all the throat structures can be negatively affected by pillows that hyperflex or do not support the neck well," explains Tadros.
 Wedge pillows are a great solution, as they help to elevate the throat and head to allow for a more open airway.

 Watch What You Eat (and Drink)

 According to Tadros, eating heavy meals and drinking alcohol before bed makes matters worse: The former (along with spicy and tomato-based foods) can trigger indigestion, and the latter relaxes the muscles in the throat, all of which lead to loud snoring.
 Consider cutting back on your alcohol content and planning your meals strategically so that you aren't consuming a full course before you hit the pillow.

 Breus explains that patients with nasal blockage may suffer from chronic mouth-opening, causing dry mouth and increased audible snoring.
 Try opening the nasal passages with this stick-on ventilator (applied to the nostrils) to help decongest.

-Next up, take a look at the most common sleep mistakes women make.
+Next up, take a look at how to avoid "pillow face" in the morning.